1,000+ Opportunities

 Subsequently, you will receive up to five more notices confirming different stages in the application process.
 Verify that you have received all confirmations.
 Note that email filters may send these messages to your spam or junk folder.

-Projects Funded by this Grant Program Flannery: The Storied Life of the Writer from Georgia Walter Winchell: The Power of Gossip American Oz: The True Wizard Behind the Curtain Driving While Black: Race, Space, and Mobility in America
+Projects Funded by this Grant Program Worlds Turned Upside Down Elie Wiesel: Soul on Fire Flannery: The Storied Life of the Writer from Georgia Walter Winchell: The Power of Gossip American Oz: The True Wizard Behind the Curtain Driving While Black: Race, Space, and Mobility in America

-The current target date is June 25, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NEH Media Projects are due June 25, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.